podofo/podofo/playground/README.md

 # Disclaimer

-The dependencies are supplied only for development purposes and comes with no warranty.
-They may contain security flaws and be unsafe to use.
+The dependencies are supplied only for development purposes and come with no warranty.
+They are not frequently updated, may contain security flaws and be unsafe to use.